Sk-datadev/Women-socioeconomic-survey/README.md

 - Insight Generation

 ### Key Findings
-Higher education is associated with higher income.
+-Higher education is associated with higher income.
-Farming is the most common business activity.
+-Farming is the most common business activity.
-Savings remain low compared to income.
+-Savings remain low compared to income.
-Lack of capital is the main business challenge.
+-Lack of capital is the main business challenge.
-Digital access improves with income.
+-Digital access improves with income.
-Health insurance coverage is relatively low.
+-Health insurance coverage is relatively low.
-Most participants have not received formal training.
+-Most participants have not received formal training.

 ### Recommendations
-Expand entrepreneurship support through access to affordable financing and business development programs.
+-Expand entrepreneurship support through access to affordable financing and business development programs.
-Increase vocational and financial literacy training to improve income and savings outcomes.
+-Increase vocational and financial literacy training to improve income and savings outcomes.
-Promote digital inclusion by improving access to smartphones, internet services, and digital skills.
+-Promote digital inclusion by improving access to smartphones, internet services, and digital skills.
-Strengthen savings and financial inclusion initiatives by encouraging participation in savings groups and access to financial services.
+-Strengthen savings and financial inclusion initiatives by encouraging participation in savings groups and access to financial services.

-This project demonstrates the complete data analytics pipeline, from raw data creation to actionable insights.
+-This project demonstrates the complete data analytics pipeline, from raw data creation to actionable insights.